QUT-Motorsport/eufs_sim/eufs_gazebo_plugins/README.md

 ### gazebo_ros_race_car_model

+Provides the interface in order to control the race car in the simulation.
-Provides ground truth state in simulation in the form of `nav_msgs/Odometry` and
+Also provides ground truth state in the form of `nav_msgs/Odometry` and
 `eufs_msgs/CarState`.
 Additionally can publish transform.

 #### Parameters